ricahsu/FinalProjectTemplate/instructions/README.md

 * Little or no duplication of code
 * Extensible: organized to allow increased functionality in the future
 * Test code is provided and indicates thorough coverage
+  * This can be hard for applications with graphics (GUI, webpages, etc) - your tests will need to be a combination of code tests, and screenshot/videos that show interface testing!
+Remember to focus on keeping the code in small chunks, to make testing easier!